ashur/ashur.cab/src/projects/eleventy-portway-starter.md

 ---
 A template for building a simple blog with [Eleventy](https://11ty.dev) and [Portway](https://getportway.com).

-Features include responsive layout, an automatically generated RSS feed, pinned posts, simple theming, and automatic link unfurls.
+Features include pinned posts, simple theming, responsive layout, a built-in RSS feed, and automatic link unfurls.